 The walk begins at Levi’s Plaza, easily found between Sansome Street and the Embarcadero.

+From your starting point, you'll see the San Francisco's Coit Tower looming high on the hill in front of you.
 From the Embarcadero walk through Levi’s Plaza Park and cross Sansome Street.
 Begin your stairway walk by walking up the concrete staircase at the end of Filbert Street.
 The concrete stairs will soon lead you to a wooden staircase surrounded by lush landscaping and private gardens.
 Make a right onto Montgomery Street, follow the street until it dead ends, and then take the brick Greenwich steps up to Coit Tower.
 When you reach the tower you will follow the pedestrian path past the tower and to the left to connect with the Filbert Street stairs that lead into North Beach.
 Make a left on Grant and walk two blocks before making a right onto Green Street.
 You’ll find Mara’s Italian Pastry on Columbus, near the corner of Green Street.
 I highly recommend making a right onto Columbus and stopping at Mara’s before ending the walk at Washington Square Park.

 - Parking: Metered street parking is available and there are also parking garages in the area.

 - Restroom: There is a coin-operated bathroom at Coit Tower.

 Like all outdoor pursuits, hiking can be dangerous.
 It is up to you to assess your fitness level and education yourself about any potential dangers.
 While I try to regularly update these hiking guides, you should always research trail conditions before heading out.